Posts tagged lasik

 Appointment: Appointments are necessary.
 M/W/F all day, T/Th morning only.
 Consultations before 4pm preferably.

 English: Have a Korean friend or co-teacher call to make the first appointment.
-Kwak So-Hee will be your English coordinator once you arrive and she will keep in contact with you through text or Kakao afterwards.
+They have an English liaison.
 Your surgeon, Dr. Choi speaks fluent English.
 Many of the staff speak occupational English.

 Info: 1.3 million won for BOTH eyes for standard LASIK only.
 Wavefront an extra 100k, LASEK is extra 200k.
 You can pay in cash or credit.